irenatfh/CRSSANT/README.md

 ```
 CRSSANT_path/CRSSANT -h
 ```
-The help information may take a little bit to load (~10 seconds)
+The help information may take a little bit to load (~10 seconds).

 ## Test